mgeier/quaternion-nursery/README.md

 Unfortunately, Shoemake misinterpreted the meaning of dq, which is the differential q'(t), as the logarithm logq.

+...
+Using this formula, we can easily show that the claims of Shoemake on the quaternion curve differentials actually hold at the curve end points.

+It is also easy
+to prove that Hanotaux and Peroche do not generate a Hermite quaternion curve which interpolates two given boundary angular velocities exactly

+However, the differential formula of this paper is only useful for the first derivative of a unit quaternion curve.

 derivation of q'(0) for previous papers:
 Shoemake 1985
 Shoemake 1991